argd14/HRankPrep/README.md

-# Hacker Rank exercise
+# Hacker Rank exercises

-## All the information gather in this Repo is from HackerRank Exercises and YouTube
+## All the information gather in this Repo is from GeekForGeeks, HackerRank Exercises and YouTube